In

 definition refers to a larger scale of Sustainable Built Environment

-as I have discussed in my previous article linked as follows:
+as I have discussed in my previous blog linked as follows:

 In